Navigation of a Quadratic Potential with Ellipsoidal Obstacles: Numerical Results

 \subsection{Correcting the Field}

 In this section, we show an ellipsoidal world with eight obstacles and several different initialization points.
-We designed the world such that condition \eqref{equ:condition} does not hold, thereby eliminating the guarantee that the Rimon Koditschek potential is a navigation function.
-The ratios of the eigenvalues $\mu^i_\textrm{max}/\mu^i_\textrm{min}$ of the eight obstacles range between 2 and 50.
-The radius and center of each obstacle are chosen such that Assumptions \ref{assumption:interior} and \ref{as:1} hold, with the radius of the outer obstacle $\beta_0$ equal to 20.
+We designed the world such that condition \eqref{equ:condition} does not necessarily hold, thereby eliminating the guarantee that the Rimon Koditschek potential is a navigation function.
+The maximum to minimum ratio of the eigenvalues of the eight obstacles range between 2 and 50.
+The radius of the outer obstacle $\beta_0$ is equal to 20.
 The objective value of the function is chosen to be $\fz(x) = \|x\|^2$.

 Figure \ref{mult_old_new} (a) shows the vector field and some trajectories for the navigation function dynamics $\dot x = g_\textrm{nav}$.
 Indeed, condition \eqref{equ:condition} is violated.
 As such, four of the trajectories converge to local minimum appearing behind the obstacles which violate the condition instead of to the target.
-We selected $k = 15$ because this was the maximum value for $k$ considered in the analysis for worlds which violate the condition \cite{paternain2018navigation}.
+We selected $k = 15$ because this was the maximum value for $k$ considered in the analysis for worlds which violate the condition \citep{paternain2018navigation}.

-We compare the trajectories of the navigation function dynamics where the condition is violated to the corrected dynamics with and without second order information.
-The Figure \ref{mult_old_new} (b) shows the agent following $\dot x = g_\textrm{old}$ -- the corrected dynamics with second order information -- while Figure \ref{mult_old_new} (c) shows the agent following $\dot x = g_\textrm{new}$ -- the proposed dynamics without second order information.
-With the same value of $k = 15$, all of the trajectories converge to the agent's target.
-The vector field plots show that there is only one stable point, the target.
+We compare the trajectories of \blue{our proposed dynamics to} the navigation function dynamics where the condition is violated.
+The Figure \ref{mult_old_new} (b) shows that with the same value of $k = 15$, all of the trajectories converge to the target.
+The vector field plots show that there is only one stable point, the target located at the origin.
 This is consistent with Theorem \ref{thm:main_result}.

-Not surprisingly, the trajectories following $g_\textrm{old}$ and $g_\textrm{new}$ are almost identical.The corrected dynamics move toward the target except for when the agent is close to an obstacle.
-At this point, the agent veers off away from the center of the obstacle as predicted by Lemma \ref{lem:break_cycles}.
-We emphasize that the trajectories following $g_\textrm{old}$ requires second order information whereas those following $g_\textrm{new}$ does not.
-Our proposed dynamics achive the same performance with less information.